 Antitrust Settlement: Challenged Group Boycott.
-Mr. Markham obtained a highly favorable, confidential settlement for a reseller of business equipment who challenged certain distribution restrictions imposed by the predominant manufacturers of this equipment.
-The case was as follows: The manufacturers stopped selling their equipment to the reseller because it had tried to make sales in violation of their restrictive distribution policies.
-By the settlement, they resumed making sales to the reseller, made exceptions to their challenged policies, and paid a substantial sum.
+Mr. Markham obtained a highly favorable, confidential settlement for a re-seller of business equipment who challenged certain distribution restrictions imposed by the predominant manufacturers of this equipment.
+The case arose when the manufacturers stopped selling their equipment to the re-seller because it had tried to make sales in violation of their restrictive distribution policies.
+By the settlement, they resumed making sales to the re-seller, made exceptions to their challenged policies, and paid a substantial sum.

 Antitrust Settlement: Unlawful Exclusive Dealer Arrangement.
-Mr. Markham obtained another highly favorable, confidential settlement on behalf of a prominent California retail chain that sued a direct competitor, alleging that the competitor had prevailed on two major suppliers to refuse to make further sales it, and also alleging that the competitor had engaged in actionable false advertising.
+Mr. Markham obtained another highly favorable, confidential settlement on behalf of a prominent, publicly traded California retail chain that sued a direct competitor, alleging that the competitor had prevailed on two major suppliers to refuse to make further sales it, and also alleging that the competitor had engaged in actionable false advertising.

 Antitrust Litigation: Intellectual Property Disputes.
 Early in his career Mr. Markham worked as an associate in the antitrust practice of a major international law firm (Coudert Brothers, now dissolved).
 During this period, he principally litigated claims and cross-claims under the Sherman Act, helping his team to obtain very substantial jury verdicts and settlements in a series of high-profile antitrust litigations.
 These disputes concerned (1) the alleged misuse of copyrights for computer software; and (2) competition among service-providers for the maintenance of computer hardware and other kinds of office equipment.
 Some of these cases were major, prominent antitrust cases that received significant national attention at the time.